 Besides environment variables, you can also set custom context variables in code (globally and at the instance level) to make them available in log messages.
 This level of control can go to whatever depth you desire, which makes it easier to write consistently useful log messages.
 For example, if your User class has an ID property and you want to know what account encountered any given issue, you could set the ID in the logger's context and include it in the format for that logger instance.
 Then every log entry from your User class would include the ID without explicitly adding it to the log messages.
-I plan to write a future blog post showing this functionality in action within an AWS Lambda environment, but you can refer to the Sitka documentation on GitHub to get started now.
+The Sitka documentation on GitHub includes an advanced example showing how to leverage this functionality in an AWS Lambda environment.

 Origin of the "Sitka" Name